 - Hiking Gear List for the Everest Base Camp Trek

-- Help Me Choose the Best Hiking Boots for Women
+- The Best Hiking Boots for Women

 - Machu Picchu Packing List

-I hope you liked this post on what to take on a hike.
+We hope you liked this post on what to take on a hike.
 Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Lily An is a Canadian educator and Vancouver-born nature enthusiast.
 When she isn’t working or traveling, she is likely to be skiing, diving, or mountain biking with her family.